 Candidates for the MA degree must demonstrate reading competence in one foreign language.

-Since 2009, Graduate Students in the History Department have organized and run the Annual Graduate Student Conference in World History, which seeks to challenge the norms of scholarly inquiry and to explore new directions in world history.
-Graduate students are also encouraged to participate in the Global History Seminar Series (hyperlink this), a speaker series held on campus each spring.
+Graduate students are encouraged to participate in the Northeastern Global History Seminar, a speaker series held on campus each spring.
 Students are also welcome to attend talks and conferences at Harvard University, Boston University and other area institutions.
 Graduate students in history may choose to enroll in courses in the Graduate Consortium in Women’s Studies, of which Northeastern is a founding member.